manuelduarte077/ninja.nvim/README.md

 -	Windows Powershell `cd "$env:LOCALAPPDATA\nvim"`

-After this you need clone the repository with this command `git clone -b astro https://github.com/TeoDev1611/AstroVim.git .`
+After this you need clone the repository with this command `git clone -b astro https://github.com/manuelduarte077/ninja.nvim.`

+Install Packer ...
 And enter to Neovim and run `:PackerSync`

 ### Automaticall script?